itsyouonline/caddy-integration/README.md

     # Everyone is allowed to access this path but authentication is required.
     # It is possible to specify this multiple times.
     authentication_required /

+    # login_page to which the user will be redirected when trying to access authentication_required pages
+    # leave blank if you need the users to be redirected to IYO page directly
+    login_page  /login

+    # login url is the URL that will redirect the user to itsyou.online login page
+    # it can be used if you need to create login button
+    login_url   /oauth
 }

 ```